raae/queen.raae.codes/content/queen-emails/2022-01-11-ssg/index.md

 Queen Raae

 &nbsp;
-**PS:** In the sharky waters around the Gatsby islands we call the File System Route API pages for parrot pages 🦜
+**PS:** In the sharky waters around the Gatsby islands we call the File System Route API pages for parrot pages 🦜 More on that later!